 (\) The weighted average number of ordinary shares adopted for the computation of basic loss per share takes into account the weighted average number of treasury shares.

-Basic and diluted loss per share from continuing operations is LL 2,744 and basic and diluted loss per share from discontinued operations is nil for the year ended 31 December 2022 (31 December 2021: LL 39 and LL 3 respectively).
-Subordinated debts and cash contribution to capital were not considered in the calculation of diluted loss per share because they are antidilutive for the year ended 31 December 2022 and 31 December 2021.
+Subordinated debts and cash contribution to capital were not considered in the calculation of diluted loss per share.
 However, these instruments could potentially dilute basic earnings / losses per share in the future.

 17 CASH AND BALANCES WITH CENTRAL BANKS